Muni-Pomadze Ramsar Site: Restoring Our Mangroves Muni-Pomadze Ramsar Site

-Members of the two fishing communities; Nsuakyir and Warabeba were inspired to restore degraded mangrove areas within the Muni-Pomadze Ramsar Site in Winneba, Central Region, Ghana.
+Members of the two fishing communities, Nsuakyir and Warabeba, were inspired to restore degraded mangrove areas within the Muni-Pomadze Ramsar Site in Winneba, Central Region, Ghana.
 The Canadian Fund for Local Initiative (CFLI) funded for the mangrove seedlings (Rhizophora stylosa) which were planted at degraded sites at Muni Pomadze Ramsar site.
-During 2013-14, A Rocha Ghana worked with over 3,000 people from three adjacent communities to promote conservation and sustainable use of these mangrove resources.
+During 2013-14, A Rocha Ghana worked with over 3,000 people from three adjacent communities to promote conservation and sustainable use of mangrove resources.